I have a skull in my office. And people occasionally ask me why. It strikes some people as an odd sort of thing to have around.

 without knowing whose it will finally be."

-But back to this post.
-I have a memento mori--a skull on my desk.
-And on hard days at work I look at it and think: Remember the truth about all this stuff around you, all this stuff that is stressing you and everyone else out--all this striving, pushing, competing, assessing, goal-setting, excelling, climbing, and performing.
+In the middle of a work day I look at the skull and think: Remember the truth about all this stuff around you, all this stuff that is stressing you and everyone else out--all this striving, pushing, competing, assessing, goal-setting, excelling, climbing, and performing.